Southeast Caucasian Antique Rug

 119cm x 142cm

 Late 19th Century

-(High-Decorative) ("New Arrivals Gallery") This entirely magical tribal example from the Caucasus offers a playfully inventive and delightfully whimsical type of folk art.
-Luminous gold tones along with carnelian set this piece apart from the more often seen palette of deeper reds and blues, successfully capturing the warmth of the afternoon sun.
-Further augmenting the color palette are punctuations of cobalt, walnut, azure and sparingly used rare pistachio.
-In a relatively unusual design format, this rug’s field is a series of horizontal registers which subtly constrict and animate three rows of highly abstracted dragon motifs emanating strength and protection.
-The truncated 'tree of life' forms located in two of the bands add an irresistible sense of movement with this shifting of alignment intentionally created by the accomplished tribal weavers.
-Learn About This Rug Type
+("New Arrivals Gallery") This magical tribal example from the Caucasus offers a playfully inventive and delightfully whimsical type of folk art.
+Luminous gold tones, along with carnelian, set this piece apart from the more often seen palette of deeper reds and blues, successfully capturing the warmth of the afternoon sun.
+Further augmenting the color palette are punctuations of cobalt, walnut, azure, and sparingly used rare pistachio.
+In a relatively unusual design format, this rug's field is a series of horizontal registers that subtly constrict and animate three rows of highly abstracted dragon motifs emanating strength and protection.
+The truncated "Tree of Life" forms located in two of the bands add an irresistible sense of movement with this shifting of alignment intentionally created by the accomplished tribal weaver.